microsoft/vcpkg-docs/vcpkg/users/triplets.md

 ### VCPKG_POST_PORTFILE_INCLUDES

-A list of cmake files to include after the execution of portfile.cmake.
+A list of CMake files to include after the execution of portfile.cmake.

 This field is optional.